Laura Gwendolen Douglas Galton Gascoigne: Life at Lotherton

-In 1905, the couple inherited Parlington Hall and moved many of the furnishings from Parlington to Lotherton, making it their family home.
-Parlington Hall was demolished by the couple in 1950.
-They equipped Lotherton with central heating and electricity, restored the chapel and added a drawing room, dining room, entrance hall, and servant's wing.
+In 1905, the couple inherited Parlington Hall and made it their new family home until they demolished it in 1950.

+They equipped Lotherton with central heating and electricity, restored the chapel and added a drawing room, dining room, entrance hall, and servant's wing and a lift.

-In the 1930s, the Gascoignes had an elevator installed as Colonel Gascoigne was too old to get up and down the stairs.
-After he died in 1937, Laura Gwendolen Gascoigne used the elevator until one day it became jammed and she was stuck in it for several hours.
+After Frederick died in 1937, Laura used the lift until one day it became jammed and she was stuck in it for several hours.
 After that she refused to use it and insisted on being carried up to bed.